 - Ubuntu 16.04 x64

-Storage Explorer requires .NET Core to be installed on your system.
-We recommend .NET Core 2.1, but Storage Explorer will work with 2.2 as well.
+Storage Explorer requires .NET Core 3.1 to be installed on your system.

 Many libraries needed by Storage Explorer come preinstalled with Canonical's standard installations of Ubuntu.
 Custom environments may be missing some of these libraries.
 If you have issues launching Storage Explorer, we recommend making sure the following packages are installed on your system: